by Tim Gilmore, 2/26/2017, adapted from chapters of In Search of Eartha White, Storehouse for the People

 No one told the true story publicly during Eartha’s lifetime.
 Her father was a wealthy white boy and Confederate scion named Guy Stockton and her mother was the Stockton family’s servant, Mollie Chapman.
 Mollie gave birth in secret, Guy was sent south to Quincy, Florida, where he died in his late 20s, and Clara and Lafayette White raised Eartha as their own daughter.

-For 97 years, Eartha White lived as literal and figurative and even spiritual and existential lynchpin (pun intended, since she worked on anti-lynching legislation) between the polarities of black and white Jacksonville.
+For 97 years, Eartha White lived as figurative and even spiritual and existential lynchpin (pun intended, since she worked on anti-lynching legislation) between the polarities of black and white Jacksonville.

 Since banks refused to lend Eartha the money—she was black, she was a woman, she wasn’t wealthy—she solicited the funds to build the Clara White Mission in the old Globe.